digital-asset/daml-katacoda/upgrading/upgrade-running-applications/4_migrate_contract.md

    the form of a contract ID in the field `post`.
 If we upgrade a `Post`, we want to upgrade the `Comment`s as well and update the contract ID to the contract ID of the new post.
 Hence the `upgradeComment` function has the contract ID of the new post as the second argument.
-1. Notice that the authorization rules of DAML ensure that for example a `User` contract can only be migrated by its `user` party, because this party is the signatory of the `User` contract and it needs to authorize the archival of the old contract and the creation of the new one.
+1. Notice that the authorization rules of Daml ensure that for example a `User` contract can only be migrated by its `user` party, because this party is the signatory of the `User` contract and it needs to authorize the archival of the old contract and the creation of the new one.
 1. When migrating data, it's generally a good idea to have the possibility to reverse the migration